 - Present (He, She, It): “Smiles“

-Now that you see the pattern, here’s the regular verbs definition.
-With words that follow the regular pattern, the past and past participle end with the suffix -ed to the end of an action or state of being.
-Sometimes the e already belongs to the root word, so you simply add a -d to the past and past participle forms.
-This pattern is standard, which is why words that follow this pattern are called regular.
+See the pattern?
+Here’s the regular verbs definition: Words that follow the regular verbs pattern including the past and past participle rules that add the suffix -ed to the end of an action or state of being.
+Sometimes the e already belongs to the root word and you simply add a -d to the past and past participle forms.
+This pattern is standard, which is why a verb that follows this pattern is called regular.

-Now you’re probably wondering, “If these are regular, what is an irregular verb?”
+You’re probably wondering, “If these are regular verbs, what is an irregular verb?”
 Let’s discover what irregular verbs and irregular past tense verbs are and why they’re so special in the English language.
 Now you know the regular verbs definition, it’s time to define irregular verbs.

-Basically, an irregular verb won’t follow the standard -d or -ed suffix pattern.
-Let’s look at a short list of irregular verbs so you can identify them when you read or speak.
+The irregular verbs examples below do not follow the standard -d or -ed suffix pattern.
+Let’s look at a short list of irregular verbs and memorize more irregular past tense verbs.

 What’s the Difference Between Regular and Irregular Verbs?

-As stated earlier, there are four traits of irregular words.
+There are four identifying traits of an irregular verb.
 Some irregular past tense verbs have the same base form, past tense form, and past participle form.
 Others have the same past tense and past participle form, but a different present tense.
-Furthermore, there’s a group of words that have the suffix -en as their past participle.
+Furthermore, there’s also a group of words that have the suffix -en as their past participle.
 Lastly, irregular verbs can have three different present, past, and past participle forms!
 These are the prime differences between irregular and regular verbs.

 Are you unsure about using regular and irregular verbs in your English assignment?
 Ready to know what is an irregular verb?
 Irregular and regular verbs have many more differences than you think.
 To define irregular verbs, use the irregular verbs examples in this section and download the Irregular Verbs List PDF at the end.
 Further down, you’ll find an irregular verbs worksheet, as well.
 Try out the grammar check from Citation Machine Plus.
 As you’re writing, easily start citing your sources in MLA format (or another style) with Citation Machine Plus’s citing tools!

 What are Irregular Imperfect Verbs?